tek/proteome.nvim/README.md

 the local file system and their project types.
 The most basic property being manipulated is the working dir, which can be switched to one of the projects in the set.
+The main project is always present, additional ones can be added either during startup or dynamically at runtime.

+### Startup
+The regular initialization flow is:

+* Proteome starts during the `after/plugin/` vim phase.

+* The main project is determined (see [Main Project](#main-project)).

+* Based on the result of that, project specific config is loaded (see [Config Plugin](#config)).
+This is where additional projects should be added.

+* The project specific config is applied and the initial state is created.

+* The *after* part of the project config is loaded.

+* In the final initialization phase, plugins perform finishing tasks.

+### Commands

 Projects can be configured in several ways, explained below, and added with the `ProAdd` command.
-The `ProNext` and `ProPrev` commands allow cycling through the set of projects, changing `cwd` to the currently active project's root.

 The argument to `ProAdd` must be an identifier in the shape of either `type/name` or `name`, where `type` is an optional identifier used for several functions, generally the project's main language.
 Optionally, a json object can be passed to configure the project's parameters.

+The `ProNext` and `ProPrev` commands allow cycling through the set of projects, changing `cwd` to the currently active project's root.

+The `ProSave` command is intended to be executed with `:wall`, depending on the user's workflow, as the plugins perform several tasks that rely on that.
+If you have a 'save all' mapping, you should combine it with this.

+`ProShow` prints a short overview of added projects.

+`ProTo` activates a project, either by index or by name.

 #### Examples
 `ProAdd python/proteome`